neagrita/assign/README.md

 ## Summary on approach

-The challenge was approached by first performing exploratory data analysis (EDA) to understand the structure, distributions, and relationships within the dataset.
-This was followed by targeted feature engineering - including basic transformations such as entropy measures and frequency encoding, as well as more advanced techniques like dimensionality reduction and character-level embeddings using a [FastText](https://fasttext.cc/) model.
+The challenge was approached through a systematic methodology beginning with exploratory data analysis (EDA) to understand the underlying structure, distributions, and relationships within the dataset.
+This analysis was followed by comprehensive feature engineering, which included both basic transformations (entropy measures and frequency encoding) and advanced techniques (dimensionality reduction and character-level embeddings using a [FastText](https://fasttext.cc/) model).

-Given the lack of labeled data, the Isolation Forest algorithm was selected as a strong baseline for unsupervised anomaly detection, well-suited to identifying outliers in high-dimensional space.
+Given the absence of labeled data, the Isolation Forest algorithm was selected as a robust baseline for unsupervised anomaly detection, as it is well-suited for identifying outliers in high-dimensional feature spaces.

 ## Project Structure

 ```
 ddg-home-assignment/
 ├── data/                            # All data files
-│   ├── bot-hunter-dataset-top10.tsv     # Sample input file, first 10 observations
+│   ├── sample_input.tsv.tsv             # Sample input file, first 10 observations
 │   ├── output.tsv                       # Classified anomalies
 ├── models/                          # Model files
 │   ├── cc.en.300.bin                    # FastText model (needed for feature engineering)